wiggitywhitney/mcp-commit-story/docs/journal_init.md

 ### Hook Execution Testing

-Integration tests for hook execution (subtask 14.6) directly write a debug post-commit hook to `.git/hooks/post-commit` and verify that it is executed:
+Integration tests for hook execution directly write a debug post-commit hook to `.git/hooks/post-commit` and verify that it is executed:
 - After a commit (git triggers the hook)
 - When run directly as an executable
 - When run with `sh post-commit`